 Time management is important, but even more important may be the ability for self-management or priority management.
 The difficulty is not always in getting organized and coming up with a plan to get everything done, it is in making sure that you stick to the plan.
 Students often fall prey to the three big enemies of self-management — procrastination, interruptions, and distractions.

-Although your college student will need to find his own way to cope with the issues that may sabotage his plans, you may be able to share some ideas with him to help him anticipate and deal with the self-management challenge.
-Once he has a system in place and a plan for keeping track and getting things done, help him think about some of the following strategies.
+Although your college student will need to find the own way to cope with the issues that may sabotage their plans, you may be able to share some ideas to help them anticipate and deal with the self-management challenge.
+Once your student has a system in place and a plan for keeping track and getting things done, help them think about some of the following strategies.

 - When in doubt, just do something.
 Taking a single step and getting started may be enough to motivate you to toward your goal.